hazikchaudhry/valocity-recruitment-engineering-test-main/README.md

 Ran the build.bat file and saw errors, searched up errors and installed the modern SDK for C# with the help of AI.

+Started off by reading the main file properly, and then writing a test case to see functionality.
+Using AI I fed in the expected input and output for a regular Item and understood how to write a test in this framework.
+Had to make the program class public and add a reference in the csproj file to run the test cases.
+Program uses ALOT of if statements to make decisions, works but is not effective and not readable.

 ## Proposed Next Steps

 ## Assumptions & known gaps